BDC Hamburger Icon

 How long can you commit to a location or building?

-Financial studies have shown that, for a short term, leasing is more cost-effective than buying.
+Financial studies have shown that, for the short term, leasing is more cost-effective than buying.
 However, if you are considering a property where you can make your headquarters for a decade or more, then buying becomes more financially attractive.
-One analysis indicated that seven years seems to be the tipping point, but each case differs.
-See our section below on financial considerations to review before leasing or buying.
+See the section below on financial considerations to review before you lease or buy.

 How fast is your business growing?

-If your business is booming and you anticipate rapid growth in the next few years, then leasing gives you greater flexibility to move if you outgrow the new facilities.
-If you purchase, you may outgrow the building or purchase more building than you need, with the associated expenses.
+If your business is booming and you anticipate rapid growth in the next few years, leasing gives you greater flexibility to move if you outgrow the new facility.
+If you purchase, you may outgrow the building or purchase more space than you need, with the associated expenses.
 This also applies if you think your business may downsize in the next few years.

 How’s your local economy?

-Once upon a time, real estate was a sure investment but now it’s more volatile.
-If your local area has been in a slump but is coming out of it, then this could be a good time to invest.
-However, if property values are declining or are overinflated, leasing might afford you a better location and protect you from losing the money it could cost you if you had bought and needed to sell.
+Real estate used to be a sure investment, but now it’s more volatile.
+If your local area is emerging from a slump, this could be a good time to invest.
+However, if property values are declining or overinflated, leasing might afford you a better location and prevent you from losing money if the property depreciates.

 As you read the pros and cons in the next sections, evaluate how important each is to you and weigh them accordingly.